Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

 \textbf{Combined MLP Architecture}:

-This model fuses U-Net and SCAN predictions using a multilayer perceptron (MLP).
+This model fuses model predictions using a multilayer perceptron (MLP).
 The architecture employs two pre-trained base models (U-Net and SCAN) with frozen weights to maintain their individual predictive capabilities.
-Given the input hyperspectral image $X \in \mathbb{R}^{B \times H \times W \times C}$, the predictions from the base models are:
+Given the input hyperspectral image $\mathbf{X}$, we first obtain predictions from frozen pre-trained models:

-where $K$ is the number of classes.
-These predictions are concatenated channel-wise to form the input to the merging MLP: